-WWE Money In The Bank 2011's main event had John Cena apply his "STF" hold onto a tired CM Punk when Vince McMahon and his cohort appeared, with Vince instructing his cohort to have the timekeeper ring the bell (recreating the Montreal Screwjob with Vince's minion in Vince's place from the original incident) — however, Cena actually broke the hold, exited the ring and promptly slugged the henchman, knocking him down and out and staring at Vince to make it clear, "no, not that way"... only for Cena to catch a "GTS" (Punk's own signature move) and be pinned for his troubles.
+The main event of WWE Money in the Bank 2011 had John Cena apply his "STF" hold on a tired CM Punk when Vince McMahon and his cohort appeared, with Vince instructing his cohort to have the timekeeper ring the bell (recreating the Montreal Screwjob with Vince's minion in Vince's place from the original incident) — however, Cena actually broke the hold, exited the ring, and promptly slugged the henchman, knocking him down and out and staring at Vince to make it clear, "no, not that way"... only for Cena to catch a "GTS" (Punk's own signature move) and be pinned for his troubles.

 Speaking of Money in the Bank, the actual Money in the Bank gimmick has become almost a character study in this trope.
-The winner of a Money In The Bank match has an open contract for a title shot, that they can invoke at any time.
+The winner of a Money in the Bank match has an open contract for a title shot that they can invoke at any time before the next year.
 Honorable grapplers will announce ahead of time when they are going to cash it in.
 Rob Van Dam announced he would use it to face John Cena at One Night Stand, and Cena himself did it to CM Punk a week in advance before RAW 1000.
 Daniel Bryan announced that he'd be using it to challenge for the title at WrestleMania (though he would later subvert this trope later by cashing it in on The Big Show).
 Dishonorable ones will run in right after the champion has taken a vicious beating, allowing them an almost assured victory.

 Of the honorable wrestlers who cash in with fair warning, Cena's cash-in plays this trope the straightest.
 CM Punk had just taken a beating from Big Show, and Show was telling Cena to cash in on Punk right there and win the title.
 Instead, Cena chose to cash in next week at RAW 1000, giving Punk time to recover.
 Cena would go on to win the match... via disqualification.
 Thereby, he became the first person to cash in Money in the Bank and not win a title.